Using Electronic Medical Records data to Prevent Cardiac Arrests (Code Blue)

 [Project Blog Post] [Github Repo] [Paper]

 1. Childhood obesity: Growth charts are percentile curves that illustrate how kids’ height and weight change during childhood.
-Surprisingly, these growth curves are one-size-fits-all: there’s just one version for each gender.
-We will build personalized growth curves, allowing doctors to detect childhood obesity earlier and enabling them to intervene early.
+Surprisingly, these growth curves are one-size-fits-all: there’s just one version for each sex.
+Our team built personalized growth curves, allowing doctors to detect childhood obesity earlier and enabling them to intervene early.

 2. Code blue: when a patient goes into cardiac arrest, medical staff issue a code blue alert.
 Staff stop what they’re doing and attend to the patient and yet less than 80% of victims survive.
 We are working on predicting these medical crises before they happen, allowing doctors and nurses to intervene before patients have cardiac arrest.